vhonebon1/CV/README.md

 ## Projects

-You can find a full list of my projects on my Git
+You can find a full list of my projects on my github but here are a few of my favourites:

 | Project Name  | Technologies          | Description  |
 | ------------- | ----------------------|--------------|